code-423n4/docs/roles/wardens/README.md

 Anyone can register to participate in an audit.
 [Register here](https://code4rena.com/register/account), confirm your email address, then join [our Discord](https://discord.gg/code4rena) to get started.

-Once you've completed those verification steps, [have a look at the C4 website](https://code4rena.com/audits/), where you'll find a list of open and upcoming audits, along with their pool size, start and end date, and other relevant information.
-Active audits will typically include a link to the code repo, as well as the submission form for findings.
+Once you've completed those verification steps, [have a look at the C4 website](https://code4rena.com/audits/), where you'll find a list of open and upcoming audits, along with their pool size, start and end date.
+To view specific audit details and other relevant information, you'll need to click the "Join audit" button.
+Once active, audits will typically include a link to the code repo, as well as the submission form for findings.

 Please familiarize yourself with the [submission policy](submission-policy.md) and [judging criteria](../../awarding/judging-criteria/) prior to participating.